splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - :strong:`With this tool`
      - :strong:`Link to documentation`

-   * - Generate alerts from Observability Cloud or ingest third-party alerts.
+   * - Ingest alerts from Observability Cloud or third-parties.
      - Alert generation and ingestion
-     - See :ref:`ii-generate-alerts`.
+     - See :ref:`ii-ingest-alerts`.

    * - Create services to automatically organize incidents depending on the impacted service.
      - Services